ronaldooo0/easy-yt-dlp/README.md

 # easy-yt-dlp

-for who lazy to use yt dlp!
+for people who lazy to use yt-dlp

 compatible for windows,